 While the Modernizing Government Technology (MGT) Act authorizes incremental transfers of TMF funding, agencies must continue to comply with the recording statute and bona fide needs rule for TMF-funded projects, and so, agencies may not incrementally fund non-severable services contracts using transferred TMF funding unless they have legal authority to do so.

-OMB Resource Management Office review:
+OMB Resource Management Office review

 Prior to final consideration by the Board, a proposed commitment of TMF funds must be submitted for preliminary OMB Resource Management Office (RMO) review, including the reimbursement plan.
 With GSA facilitation, the requesting agency must demonstrate their anticipated ability to fully reimburse or make partial reimbursement from within base resources (subject to the availability of out-year appropriations), including the Treasury account number(s) from which reimbursement will be derived, the planned reimbursement schedule and amount, specific identification of offsets or reductions to base resources as applicable, and planned out-year budget impacts.
 All reimbursements must be incorporated into the base of out-year budget submissions.
 Agencies may not plan to repay the TMF by requesting a topline increase in agency funding.